 Offord Centre for Child Studies

-The Offord Centre has a diverse group of researchers with varied academic backgrounds and research interests.
-These research interests can be roughly categorized into the following 4 areas of focus (click on the specific area to learn more):
+The Offord Centre for Child Studies has a diverse group of researchers with varied academic backgrounds and research interests.
+These research interests can be roughly categorized into the following four areas of focus:

 Application to Consumer

 Current research projects at the Offord Centre for Child Studies include work on: